AlenioH/Sentiment-analysis/README.md

 - whether it is positive, negative or neutral
 - what percentage of each the text is
 - what kind of confidence rating it has

+## Update
+As of recently, the TheySay sentiment analysis API, accessible through apidemo.theysay.io, appears to be offline or retired.